Where does first contact podiatry fit into primary care?

 Supervision requirements for first contact practitioners

-The roadmap states Advanced Practitioner, Consultant Practitioner or a GP who has completed the two-day primary care supervisor training can be the lead roadmap supervisor.
+The roadmap states Advanced Practitioner, Consultant Practitioner or a GP who has completed the two-day primary care supervisor training can be the lead roadmap supervisor.- Further information is available here about how to become a roadmap supervisor and the course available.

 70 hours of supervision is required for the roadmap and this is overseen by the lead roadmap supervisor but can be collated amongst a variety of supervisors.